rclone/rclone/docs/content/sftp.md

 Note that there seem to be various problems with using an ssh-agent on macOS due to recent changes in the OS.
-The most effective work-around seems to be to start an ssh-agent in each session, eg
+The most effective work-around seems to be to start an ssh-agent in each session, e.g.

     eval `ssh-agent -s` && ssh-add -A